The time period over which equal payments would pay off your debt. This is usually 25 years.

 What is the difference between 0 point and no cost mortgage?

-This is a special type of insurance that protects the lender if you default on your apartment, mobile home or manufactured home mortgage.
+This is a special type of insurance that protects the lender if you default on your loan.
 It makes it possible for you to buy a home with as little as 3-5 % down payment.

 What is a reverse mortgage?

-A 2nd or reverse mortgae is the second loan against a house, manufactured or mobile home.
+A 2nd or reverse mortgage is the second loan against a house, manufactured or mobile home.
 It lets you borrow money against the left equity in your home.
 The maximum amount is determined as follows: (Appraised value of your house x a set percentage) - existing balance.
-Check our lowest mortgages refinancing rates calculator if interested in refinance 2nd mortgage loan refinance interest rates.
 You also may want to consider getting a home improvement financing loan.

 What is a home equity line of credit?